pagopa/io-react-native-wallet/src/wallet-instance/README.md

 ```

 The returned `integrityKeyTag` is supposed to be stored and used to verify the integrity of the device in the future when using an `IntegrityContext` object.
 It must be regenerated if another wallet instance is created.

+## Mapped results

+### 409 Conflict (WalletInstanceCreationIntegrityError)

+A `409 Conflict` response is returned by the wallet provider when an integrity check fails.